 Field trips are academic activities that are held off school grounds.
-There are also other trips that are part of the school's co-curricular and extra-curricular program.
+There are also other trips that are part of the school's co-curricular and extra-curricular programs.
 No student may participate in any school-sponsored trip without parental consent.
-Student handbook guidelines apply at all school events, even those not on school grounds, such as field trips.